 JC&C holds an analysts' briefing twice a year after announcing its full year and half year results.
 These briefings provide the opportunity to gather views and address issues or concerns from the investing community.
-In 2022, JC&C made its results briefings available via ondemand webcasts on the corporate website, to reach out to a wider group of investors.
-The briefing material was also published on SGX's and JC&C's websites before the meeting.
+JC&C's results briefings are available via on-demand webcasts on the corporate website, to reach out to a wider group of investors.
+The briefing material is also published on SGX's and JC&C's websites before the meeting.